twbs/blog/_posts/2017-10-19-bootstrap-4-beta-2.md

 ## Coming in Beta 3

-Beta 3 is up next for us and already have a [GitHub project board](https://github.com/twbs/bootstrap/projects/10) setup to track issues and PRs.
+Beta 3 is up next for us and already has a [GitHub project board](https://github.com/twbs/bootstrap/projects/10) setup to track issues and PRs.
 Beyond the standard docs improvements and bug fixes, there are a few issues and PRs that are of mind for us:

 - [Revisiting form checkbox and radio markup](https://github.com/twbs/bootstrap/pull/23444) to ensure we can customize validation messaging (while also making the markup match our custom form checks).
 - More control over [input and button variables](https://github.com/twbs/bootstrap/pull/24430).